Why India is no longer a destination for Afghan students | DW | 22.03.2022

 Over 13,000 Afghan students are currently enrolled in Indian universities, according to data provided by the Afghan Embassy in New Delhi.
 And about 2,000 of them had returned to Afghanistan before the Taliban seized power in the war-devastated country in August 2021.

 The reason for their return was the closure of Indian universities as part of measures to contain the COVID-19 pandemic.
-The lectures and seminars were largely held online to reduce the scope for infections.
+Lectures and seminars were largely held online to reduce the spread of infection.

 "Now the universities are open again and we have to be present at classes.
 But I can't get a visa," complains Issa Saadat from Kabul, who has been pursuing a course in public administration and economics in India.